5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/Framebuffer_Connector_Flags.md

 ## Connector Flags
 > Flags for device property `framebuffer-conx-flags` (`x` = number of controller **con0**, **con1**, **con2**, etc.).

+Connector flags can serve various purposes and provide configuration options for display connectors.
+Here are some common functions that connector flags can perform:

+- Specify display connection types: Connector flags can indicate the type of display connection being used, such as LVDS (Low-Voltage Differential Signaling), HDMI (High-Definition Multimedia Interface), DisplayPort, DVI (Digital Visual Interface), etc. These flags help the system identify and configure the appropriate settings for the specific connection type.
+- Enable/disable display features: Certain flags might enable or disable features like audio support, HDCP (High-bandwidth Digital Content Protection), deep color support, or specific display modes.
+- Define display characteristics: Connector flags can define various display characteristics, such as resolution, refresh rate, color depth, color space, and other parameters that determine the visual output on the display.
+- Configure power and signal requirements: Flags may control power management settings, signal detection thresholds, or other parameters related to power and signal requirements for the display connection.
+- Optimize display performance: Some flags can be used to optimize the display performance, such as reducing latency, enabling specific display timing settings, or fine-tuning the communication between the graphics card and the display.

+Listed below, you find the available/known connector flags for Intel framebuffers in macOS.
+They might not provide all of the mentioned functions.

 `#`|Name                         | Description | Hex Value
 :-:|-----------------------------|-------------|----------: